evanlindsey/Unity-WebGL-SignalR/README.md

 ## Repo Components

-- **Unity**: Unity3D project with Core SignalR Plugin (for editor / WebGL) and example scene
+- **Unity**: Unity3D project with Core SignalR Plugin and example scene.
+For use in the editor and WebGL.
-- **Server**: ASP.NET Core project with a single SignalR hub for connection (CORS enabled)
+- **Server**: ASP.NET Core project with SignalR hub/methods for connection (CORS enabled).
-- **Client**: Node.js/Express project to serve built WebGL files from Unity
+- **Client**: Node.js/Express project to serve built Unity WebGL files.

-The hub is set to receive and broadcast a global message that invokes the listeners of all connected clients.

-This functionality could be greatly extended for actual use in games or applications.

 ## Plugin